DerailleurAgile/deming-little-blue-book/README.md

 ---

 ### Endnotes
-In 1992 Richard Stockton Conger, a political science student at the University of Hawaii in Honolulu, compiled a collection of quotations by looking through his notes from lectures by Deming.
+In 1992 **Richard Stockton Conger**, a political science student at the University of Hawaii in Honolulu, compiled a collection of quotations by looking through his notes from lectures by Deming.
 His 48-page book measured 11 cm by 11 cm and it had a blue cover.
 The current editors in 1994 obtained permission letters and reissued the book in a smaller format (smaller than a 3” by 5” card) of 72 pages, calling it “the Little Blue Book.”
 In 2010 the document was placed on scribd.com with the purpose of sharing the work with people who are concerned about improving the **quality** of management, services and products.

 You are invited to share this document, post it wherever you like, as long as you don’t remove any of the current quotes and make it clear if you add quotes.
 Please respect the spirit of Creative Commons and copyleft: You can add to the work and redistribute it as long as you don’t benefit from it directly by selling it and as long as the original book’s contents are presented.